 Well, to put it shortly, no, goldfish don’t eat other fish and each other except for a few exceptions.
-In fact, goldfish are good at living in a group and social life.
-However, at times large goldfish can eat up the small goldfish or the eggs.
+In fact, goldfish are good at living in a group and having a social life.
+However, giant goldfish can sometimes eat up the small goldfish or the eggs.
 The similar is true for other smaller pieces, but these are rare occasions.

-So, as a goldfish owner, you need to know how to choose the right tank mate for the goldfish and preventing any occasional fight between the fish species.
-These are incredibly vital since goldfish is often expensive and takes time to rear them to adulthood.
+So, as a goldfish owner, you need to know how to choose the suitable tank mate for the goldfish and prevent any occasional fight between the fish species.
+These are vital since goldfish are often expensive, and it takes time to reach adulthood.

-And for your convenience, we are going to discuss all these in today’s goldfish discussion.
+And for your convenience, we will discuss all of these in today’s goldfish discussion.

 Table of Contents